pkoppstein/jm/README.md

 JSONPOINTER defaults to ''.

-The --tag option precludes the --array and -s options.
+The --tag option precludes the --array, --keys, and -s options.
 ```

 For details, simply invoke the script with the --help option, or